 This degree program prepares students to carry out a range of professional duties, such as mounting cameras, editing raw camera footage, coordinating the tasks of crewmembers, and dispensing technical direction to onscreen talent.
 Some non-technical skills that students learn include the ability to conduct independent research, write scripts, and read critically.
 Students receive a mixture of theoretical and technical training in subjects such as:

 - TV interpretation

 Graduates may find themselves working in an extremely diverse range of environments, such as movie sets, television news studios, ad agencies, production studios and editing rooms.
 Occupations may include:

 Employment Outlook and Salary Information

-Producers and directors are estimated to have 3% job growth during the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-This growth is slower than average, and the BLS expects intense competition in the field.
-The mean wage for producers and directors in May 2012 was $92,390.
-While those working in the motion picture and video industries earned a mean wage of $114,450, those working in radio and TV broadcasting made a lower mean wage of $67,110.
+Producers and directors are estimated to have 5% job growth during the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+This growth is about average, and the BLS expects intense competition in the field.
+The median wage for producers and directors in May 2018 was $71,680.

 Continuing Education Information